 The UH Law Center, in conjunction with The University of Texas School of Public Health, offers students the opportunity to concurrently obtain a law (J.D.) degree and a Master of Public Health (M.P.H.) degree.
 By receiving joint credit for courses approved by both institutions, a student may earn both degrees in four years of full-time study, one year less than it would take to earn the degrees separately.
 The M.P.H. allows students to concentrate their studies on such areas as health services delivery, occupational and environmental health, access to insurance, patient safety issues, and other public health concerns.

 The UH Law Center offers a Master of Laws (LL.M.) in Health Law.
 The program provides attorneys an opportunity to return to an academic setting to obtain specialized training or to update their knowledge in health law.
 Students must complete 24 credit hours, including at least 18 credit hours in health law courses and up to six hours in non-health law courses.
 Health law courses previously taken at the UH Law Center or at another institution may not be credited toward program requirements.
-Candidates must write a health law thesis of publishable quality that demonstrates an ability to conduct independent research and writing at a graduate level.
+Candidates have the option of writing a 50-page thesis of publishable quality for three credit hours.
+It needs to demonstrate an ability to conduct independent research and writing at a graduate level.
 Each thesis is written under the supervision of a faculty sponsor, and LL.M. students are strongly encouraged to publish their work.